Leprekus/trackedProjects/js/medium-clone/README.md

 Once the schema is created it has to be imported and added to the 'schemaTypes' array in index.ts under schema folders.

 ## React Hook Form
 To get data from the front end to the backend, first you have to define the form interface and assign it to the useForm hook.

 ---

     const {
     register,
     handleSubmit,
     formState: { errors },
     } = useForm<IformInput>();

 ---

+Then use the *register* attribute in each input to grab the information.

+The form uses the *handleSubmit* destructured from the useForm hook to handle the form submission.
+This method invokes the form handler. i.e handleSubmit(doSomethingWithMyForm)

+Errors can be displayed by error.*inputName* && *error handlement*